algorandfoundation/docs/docs/run-a-node/participate/offline.md

 !!! tip
     It is recommended that you authorize the transaction offline to protect the security of your private keys, especially for high-value participating accounts.

-Once the transaction is signed, wait for the network to reach the transaction's first valid round and then [submit](../../../archive/build-apps/hello_world#submit-the-transaction) and [wait for confirmation](../../../archive/build-apps/hello_world#wait-for-confirmation).
+Once the transaction is signed, wait for the network to reach the transaction's first valid round and then [submit](../../../archive/build-apps/hello_world#submit-the-transaction) and the SDK Method "wait for confirmation".

 **See also**